 In answer to Chair Scully's query regarding the increased rates at Balboa Yacht Basin, Harbormaster Blank stated the average increase across all sizes was 13 percent.
-The increase is a function of the audit of other marinas in the Harbor.
-In reply to Chair Scully's questions regarding walking Balboa Yacht Basin and discussing the rescues with the rental companies, Harbormaster Blank responded he does not walk the property, but he will start.
+The increase is a function of the an audit of the cost of slip rents in other marinas in the Harborwithin Newport Harbor.
+In reply to Chair Scully's questions regarding walking if Harbormaster Blank visited unannounced at Balboa Yacht Basin and discussing the rescues with the rental companies oversee the operations of the marina, Harbormaster Blank responded he does not walk-visit the property regularly, but he will startagreed with the idea.
 Harbor services workers are adept at providing a friendly level of reprimand to rental companies when they have to perform a rescue without inflicting a penalty.
+In response to Chair Scully's question on harbor services workers rescuing people on the water who rent human powered crafts, Harbormaster Blank responded that these rescues occur frequently and that the rental companies are notified when necessary.
 Chair Scully requested that incidents and concerns on the Harbor be shared with the Newport Harbor Safety Committee.